 Applications to the M.S. program are accepted under a rolling admission policy.
 Candidates are invited to submit applications for the following fall semester at any time and can expect to receive notification of the admission committee’s decision within approximately two weeks of submitting an application.
 However, we recommend early application because there is a limited number of available positions.
 Applications are accepted until the available number of positions are filled.
 International applicants are encouraged to submit applications by June 15 or earlier in order to ensure sufficient time to secure visas if needed.
 Candidates will only be accepted for matriculation in the fall semester.

 - TOEFL scores for international students whose first language is not English.

 - Transcripts.
 These may be unofficial for evaluative purposes.
 However, please note that official transcripts must be received before students can register for the programs.

 - Three letters of recommendation.

-Unofficial copies (pdf) of GRE/TOEFL results are acceptable for the early stages of the admissions process, but an official (paper) copy must be provided by mail before admission can officially be finalized.
-Deadline for receipt of all application material, including letters of recommendation, is January 15 for application for admission to the Ph.D. program.
+Unofficial copies (pdf) of transcripts and TOEFL results are acceptable for the early stages of the admissions process, but an official (paper) copy must be provided by mail before admission can officially be finalized.
+The deadline for receipt of all application material, including letters of recommendation, is January 5 for application for admission to the Ph.D. program.
 Applications that arrive after this deadline will be considered only as space in the graduate program permits.

-Further questions, not answered in the FAQ (link above), about the graduate programs in Physics may be directed to the Physics Department Director of Graduate Studies at firstname.lastname@example.org. and any question about admissions to the Physics Department Admissions Director at email@example.com.
+Further questions, not answered in the FAQ (link above), about the graduate programs in Physics, may be directed to the Physics Department Director of Graduate Studies at firstname.lastname@example.org. and any questions about admissions to the Physics Department Admissions Director at email@example.com.
 Here is a list of faculty who can answer questions about research programs and/or student life.